coopcruise/coopcruise/README.md

   --results_dir ./ray_results
 ```

-Evaluate that checkpoint on the paper's 30 seeds.
+The following example evaluates that checkpoint on the paper's 30 seeds.
 The same call also simulates the human-driven baseline (the policy is turned off) and a no-merge reference. `--auto_results_dir` names the output from the checkpoint configuration.
 Add `--exploit` to evaluate the mean action.
 The batch scripts in the next section do this for every saved checkpoint.

 ```bash
 python evaluate_control_rl.py \